EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 Results for individual single-molecule traces are shown on the bottom of the *HMM*-GUI.
 On the left side of :numref:`hmm_fret_results`, the overlay between single FRET traces and obtained Viterbi paths is depicted.
 The trace-wise values for the transition probability matrix and the emission parameters are specified next to it on the right.

 *Global HMM* |br|
-*Deep-LASI* further allow for a global analysis of the selected traces (:numref:`hmm_fret_results_global`).
+*Deep-LASI* further allows for a global analysis of the selected traces (:numref:`hmm_fret_results_global`).
 In this case, the number of iterations is not set per trace, but total rounds of training steps.
 Similar to *Local HMM*, *Deep-LASI* updates the results tables, however, it displays the transition probability matrix and emission parameters globally - and shows them on the top left corner of the **HMM results** tab, the results per single trace (on the bottom right corner) are not provided.

 .. figure:: ./../figures/documents/Fig_26_HMM_Results_global.png
    :width: 800